-Specific Benefits.
+Specific Benefits

 The Company has determined stock bonuses for certain officers and employees for 2000, but to be paid in 2001.
-The following chart presents the tentative dollar amounts of these stock bonuses.
+The following chart presents the number of shares and the dollar amounts of these stock bonuses.
+The Compensation Committee and the Board of Directors has determined that the stock bonuses will be paid based upon the closing price of the Company's common stock of \$2.75 per share as of March 30, 2001.
 These bonuses do not necessarily constitute the only bonuses that will be paid for 2001 and the final dollar amounts of the stock bonuses are subject to change by the Company.

-If shareholders approve the Amendment, the actual dollar amount of each bonus ultimately approved for each officer or employee will be converted into a number of shares of common stock (based on the fair market value of the stock at the time of issuance).
-The appropriate number of shares of stock will then be issued to the officer or employee as a stock bonus under the 1997 Plan (in lieu of cash payment of that amount).
+If shareholders approve the Amendment, the appropriate number of shares of stock will then be issued to the officer or employee as a stock bonus under the 1997 Plan (in lieu of cash payment of that amount).
 The Company will not pay the bonuses if the Amendment is not approved by stockholders.
 The following chart presents the benefits or amounts under stock bonuses that will be awarded under the 1997 Plan (subject to shareholder approval of the Amendment) to certain Eligible Employees for bonuses earned in 2000.

-Name and Principal Position Dollar Value of Stock (1) Cash for Taxes Payable Tentative Number of Shares(2) Richard A. Weisbart President and Chief Executive Officer \$34,650 \$17,850 8,451 Lon E. Bell, Ph.D Vice Chairman of the Board and Chief Technology Officer N/A N/A N/A Daniel R. Coker Vice President of Sales and Marketing \$25,740 \$13,260 6,278 James L. Mertes Vice President of Quality and Operations \$27,720 \$14,280 6,760 Executive Officers as a Group (4 persons) \$94,080 \$48,465 22,946 Non-Executive Director Group N/A N/A N/A Non-Executive Officer Employee Group (15 persons) \$90,789 \$46,771 22,143
+Name and Principal Position of Stock (1) Cash for Taxes Payable (2) Richard A. WeisbartPresident and Chief Executive Officer \$17,850 12,600 Lon E. Bell, Ph.D N/A N/A N/A Daniel R. CokerVice President of Sales and Marketing \$25,740 \$13,260 9,360 James L. Mertes Vice President of Quality and Operations \$27,720 \$14,280 10,080 Executive Officers as a Group (4 persons) \$94,080 \$48,465 34,210 Non-Executive Director Group N/A N/A N/A Non-Executive Officer Employee Group (15 persons) \$90,789 \$46,771 33,014

-- (1) The dollar value of bonuses for 2000 to the individuals above will be comprised of shares of stock and a cash payment in an amount equal to the estimated taxes payable that each recipient will recognize upon the grant of shares of stock.
-The actual number of shares will depend on the fair market value of a share of common stock on the date that the bonus shares are granted. - (2) Calculated based on the fair market value of a share of common stock as of April 27, 2001 of \$4.10 per share.
-As indicated above, the actual number of shares that will be issued as stock bonuses under the 1997 Plan, if the Amendment is approved by shareholders, with respect to these bonuses, will depend on the final determination of the bonus amounts and the fair market value of the stock at the time of the conversion of the dollar amounts into shares.
+(1) The dollar value of bonuses for 2000 to the individuals above will be comprised of shares of common stock and a cash payment in an amount equal to the estimated taxes payable that each recipient will recognize upon the grant of shares of stock.

+(2) Calculated based on the closing price of a share of common stock as of March 30, 2001 of \$2.75 per share, as indicated above.